 Fifth (5TH) Wheel Pros and Cons

-When it comes to living space and storage it’s hard to beat the 5th wheel.
-There are hundreds of models and floorplans so you are very likely to find the one that best fits your budget and RV lifestyle.
-Many include an outdoor kitchen, huge big-screen TVs both inside and out, some even have patios that extend out from the side of the fifth wheel.
+Regarding living space and storage, it’s hard to beat the 5th wheel.
+There are hundreds of models and floorplans, so you will likely find the one that best fits your budget and RV lifestyle

-Amenities and features that are available in fifth wheels range from basic to luxury interior.
-A fifth wheel due to its size and amenities feels almost like living in a home.
+Amenities and features available in fifth wheels range from basic to luxury interior.
+Due to its size and amenities, a fifth wheel feels almost like living in a home.

-But in spite of all the great things about a fifth wheel they do have some drawbacks.
+But despite all the great things about a fifth wheel, they have some drawbacks.
 First off, they are large.
 They are long, tall, and weigh quite a bit.
 Their large size prevents them from having access to some campgrounds.

 Toy Hauler RV Prices